 You need more fluids when you are sick for a lot of reasons.
 One benefit of staying hydrated is preventing dry mouth.
 Dry mouth can be uncomfortable, but it can also increase the risk of cavities.
 Many of the common medications taken to relieve flu and cold symptoms can dry out your mouth.
 Continue to drink plenty of water or other sugar-free liquids for hydration.
 It will keep your mouth from drying out.
 Using sugarless cough drops or throat lozenges can also help keep saliva abundant.

 Choosing the Right Fluids

 When it comes to the body and the mouth, water is always the best beverage.
 It’s the safest drink, period.
 Sometimes, sports drinks are recommended to make sure electrolytes are replenished especially when you are sick.
 Drink these in moderation and don’t consume them regularly after you’ve recovered.
 They can contain a large amount of sugar.
 Choose a sugar-free version if you want to continue drinking them for hydration purposes.

 Contact Eastern Slope Dental

 Have questions for your North Conway dental team?
 Please don’t hesitate to call us.
 We can schedule a regular exam after you have recovered from your cold or flu to ensure your teeth are still in good condition.
-Dr. Allan Mulandi and Dr. Williams are happy to answer any questions you may have about caring for your teeth before, during or after an illness.
+Dr. Allan Mulandi is happy to answer any questions you may have about caring for your teeth before, during or after an illness.